A personal note:

 But all of the psychometric questionnaires used today to measure aspects of inherent personality structure have been developed from linguistic analyses or behavioral studies—including the Myers-Briggs Type Indicator and the “Big Five.”
 Instead, I constructed my questionnaire (the FTI) directly from data on brain architecture and physiology.

-The FTI is also different in that it measures who you are not, as well as who you are.
+The FTI is also different in that it emphasizes who you are not, as well as who you are.
 And it shows you how you score on all four scales, whereas almost all other current questionnaires put the test-taker into one bucket or another (which is not how the brain works).
 Last, unlike any other extant personality questionnaire, I and my colleagues used fMRI brain scanning to prove that my questionnaire actually measures what it promises to measure—specific brain systems that orchestrate how you think and act.

 Please take my free personality test in any of my recent books or at: TheAnatomyOfLove.com